Imagine if our most vulnerable, non-fee paying schools became beacons of hope in their communities:

 … where potential is nurtured and young lives are encouraged to create, innovate, learn and dream.

 Common Good is determined that all children should have access to excellent education.
-We work from both within the system through the Collaboration Schools project, and in support of targeted literacy and numeracy interventions at partner schools.
+We work both within the system through the Collaboration Schools project, and in support of targeted literacy interventions at partner schools.

 Education is most powerful weapon which you can use to change the world